kagkarlsson/db-scheduler/README.md

 ### Benchmark test

-To get an idea of what to expect from db-scheduler, see results from the test run in GCP below (`fetch-and-lock-on-execute` shortened to `fetch`).
+To get an idea of what to expect from db-scheduler, see results from the tests run in GCP below.
 Tests were run with a few different configurations, but each using 4 competing scheduler-instances running on separate VMs.
 TPS is the approx. transactions per second as shown in GCP.